DragonSpirit/Retrofit-Sample/README.md

-A TrinityDigital test task
-Contains android data binding + retrofit2 + recycleview
+Retrofit sample powered by android data binding and recycleview